 |Lisa made her feature film debut as the young 'Julia' in Fred Zinnemann's JULIA sharing the title role with Vanessa Redgrave, her television debut as the ingénue in the Hallmark Hall of Fame production of THE COUNTRY GIRL with Jason Robards and Shirley Knight, and her theatrical debut starring as 'Wendla' in SPRING'S AWAKENING with the Circle Repertory Company in New York City.

-With credits and awards in theater, television and film under her acting belt, it is amazing to learn that it was just a twist of fate that brought Lisa to an acting career in the first place.
-Although she had been seriously interested in dancing and fine art from an early age, surgery in high school cut short all possibilities of a career in dance.
-Lisa was leaning toward a career in math or science when, on a dare, she applied to The Juilliard School of Drama.
-On the basis of her very first audition, she was not only accepted, but offered a full scholarship.
-The die was cast and it’s been acting for Lisa ever since.
+With numerous credits and awards in theater, television and film, it is amazing to learn that it was just a twist of fate that brought Lisa to an acting career in the first place.
+Although she had been seriously interested in dancing and fine art from an early age, surgery in high school to remove a bone tumor from within the bone marrow of her leg cut short all possibilities of her dream of being a prima ballerina.

-The fourth day after she had moved to New York City, she was spotted by an agent who was taken with her delicate beauty, her auburn hair and porcelain skin.
-During her first year at school, Lisa was cast in the Hallmark Hall of Fame's production of THE COUNTRY GIRL starring Jason Robards, Shirley Knight and George Grizzard.
-Juilliard forbids students working before graduation, but the late John Houseman, then school director, became Lisa's biggest supporter and mentor, and allowed Lisa to juggle classes and acting jobs.
+During her first year at school, Lisa was cast in the Hallmark Hall of Fame production of THE COUNTRY GIRL starring Jason Robards, Shirley Knight (and fellow actor John Lithgow).
+Then, Czechoslovakian film director Jan Kadar made a plea to John Housemann, Juilliard’s school director, to release Lisa for a PBS film he was directing.
+Juilliard forbids students working before graduation, but Mr. Housemann became Lisa's biggest supporter and mentor, and allowed Lisa to juggle classes and acting jobs.